-We performed the following procedures amongst others:

-- Reviewed management's assessment of asset useful lives and residual values and performed reasonability tests by comparing this to historic profits and losses made on retirement or sale of assets at the end of their useful lives, current average usage periods and current market conditions.
-Where this comparison resulted in managements assessments of useful lives and/or residual values appearing out of line with expectation, we performed independent assessments on the population to assess the materiality and sensitivity of these inputs; - Recalculated the depreciation charge per asset category and compared this to the amount recorded in the accounting records; - Using our understanding of events and conditions occurring within group entities, we determined whether any impairment considerations may exist.
+performed the following procedures amongst others: Reviewed management's assessment of asset useful lives and residual values and performed reasonability tests by comparing this to historic profits and losses made on retirement or sale of assets at the end of their useful lives, current average usage periods and current market conditions.
+Where this comparison resulted in managements assessments of useful lives and/or residual values appearing out of line with expectation, we performed independent assessments on the population to assets the materiality and sensitivity of these inputs; residual values and performed reasonability tests by comparing this to historic profits and losses made on retirement or sale of assets at the end of their useful lives, current average usage periods and current market conditions.
+Where this comparison resulted in managements assessments of useful lives and/or residual values appearing out of line with expectation, we performed independent assessments on the population to ussess me mulenumy and sensitivity of mese inputs, Recalculated the depreciation charge per asset category and compared this to the amount recorded in the accounting records; Using our understanding of events and conditions occurring within group entities, we determined whether any impairment considerations may exist.
 This took into account items such as known restructurings and obsolescence of product lines.
 We compared this assessment to those performed by management.
-Where impairment indications were identified, we reviewed the impairment tests performed by management for reasonability; and - We reviewed the directors' assessment of the fair value of freehold land and buildings at the reporting date.
+Where impairment indications were identified, we reviewed the impairment tests performed by management for reasonability; and We reviewed the directors' assessment of the fair value of freehold land and buildings at the reporting date.